objectionary/eo-vim/README.md

 ## Installation

-The simplest way to install vim-eo plugin is adding it to the standard runtime path like this:
+The simplest way to install eo-vim plugin is adding it to the standard runtime path like this:

 #### 1st Step